 Every year towards the end of July, demands from part of the public (and, unsurprisingly, opposition parties) that the 20 August fireworks be cancelled are invariably formulated.
-I cannot recall a single year since I was old enough to be on social media and later, mature enough to be interested in news, when there have not been indignant voices protesting the apparently exorbitant costs of the St. Stephen’s Day fireworks, arguing that all that money should be spent on something more useful.
+I cannot recall a single year since I was old enough to be on social media and later, mature enough to be interested in news, when there have not been indignant voices protesting the apparently exorbitant costs of the St Stephen’s Day fireworks, arguing that all that money should be spent on something more useful.

 I personally think that is demagoguery, but of course I respect differing opinions.
-Several mayors in Hungary, including the Fidesz ones of Győr, Székesfehérvár and Tihany, have decided on cancelling the fireworks for a number of considerations, including environmental, financial animal-welfare reasons.
+Several mayors in Hungary, including the Fidesz ones of Győr, Székesfehérvár and Tihany, have decided on cancelling the fireworks for a number of considerations, including environmental, financial and animal-welfare reasons.
 Good for them, if that was what the majority of their constituents desired.

 Several mayors in Hungary have decided on cancelling the fireworks